Are you thinking of expanding your fleet of vehicles but don’t have quite enough money to do so?

 As mentioned before, your vehicle will serve as collateral for your loan.
-Therefore, its condition will determine how much you will get in the loan.
+Therefore, its condition will determine how much you will get in this type of loan

 You want to make sure that you can get an expert opinion on your equipment’s condition.
 So, get your equipment inspected first.

 This inspection will help you determine your equipment’s value before using it as collateral in a loan against machinery.
 Typically, equipment financing companies will give you 50%-70% of the value of your equipment in a loan against machinery.